jjyr/jjyr.github.com/_posts/2020-02-26-An-optimized-compact-sparse-merkle-tree.markdown

 }
 ```

-The node structure `BranchNode { fork_height, key, node, sibling}`, using one unique `node` value to express all duplicated nodes' value and plus using the `key` to express all merging order information between `[node.fork_height, 255]`.
+The node structure `BranchNode { fork_height, key, node, sibling}`, using one unique value `node` to express all duplicated nodes, plus an anditional field `key` to express all merging order information between `[node.fork_height, 255]`.

 * `fork_height` is the height that the node is merged; for a leaf, it is 0.
 * `key` is copied from node's one child. for a leaf node, the key is leaf's key.